bryanalvarado/Stawked-Scanner-App/README.md

 ```bash
   npx react-native run-ios
 ```
-Metro will begin running and shortly after the android simulator will automatically run the application.
+Metro will begin running and shortly after the android/ios simulator will automatically run the application.